 There is a multi-step process in determining the fair value of the Authority's swap portfolio.
-The first step is to determine the settlement price utilizing the Income Approach from "mid-market" pricing data.
+The first step is to determine the settlement price utilizing the Income Approach from "mid market" pricing data.
 Such data consists primarily of observable quotes from the over-the-counter swap markets that fall into Level 2 of the fair value hierarchy.
 The second step is to determine the credit valuation adjustment ("CVA").
 The purpose of the CVA is to quantify the nonperformance risk of the reporting entity as well as the nonperformance risk of the counterparty.
 Default probabilities are derived from credit default swap quotes or generic ratings based on borrowing curves that fall into Level 2 of the fair value hierarchy.
 In the final step, to determine fair value, the settlement price is adjusted by the CVAs of both the reporting entity's and counterparty's payment obligations.
-Because interest rates have declined since the implementation of the majority of the Authority's swap agreements, the aggregate fair value is negative as indicated in the previous chart.
+The aggregate fair value of the Authority's swap agreements was \$25,706,799 as of December 31, 2022.